 - The --pids-limit can be updated according to the threads number that is used by sems.
-By default it is 2048, however with higher number of threads (used by sems) sbc requires higher limit. - The --tz=local enables container to use the same timezone with host. - The NET_RAW is needed for raw sockets usage and additionally for troubleshooting purposes (for example to allow ping utility). - The AUDIT_WRITE and AUDIT_CONTROL are capabilities that allow writing records into kernel auditing log and control over the kernel auditing.
-These capabilities are needed for SSH daemon, cron etc. - The --dns=none flag tells podman not to create /etc/resolv.conf in the container.
+By default it is 2048, however with higher number of threads (used by sems) sbc requires higher limit. - The --tz=local enables container to use the same timezone with host. - The NET_RAW is needed for raw sockets usage and additionally for troubleshooting purposes (for example to allow ping utility). - The --dns=none flag tells podman not to create /etc/resolv.conf in the container.